METACEO/nodejs.versa/README.md

 // message within a larger-looking payload of junk
 // bytes from Crypto's randomBytes method.
 When
 // decrypting, Versa will parse out and return your
-// orignal message.
-Becuase of the serialization and
+// original message.
+Because of the serialization and
 // parsing approaches, Versa will only decrypt it's
 // own encrypted payloads.
 */